Ard3ny/velero-backup-notifications/README.md

 2. Install with Helm

 Don't forget to change namespace && velero_namespace to your values.
-#### NOTE: Namespace where velero-backup-notification is installed HAS to be same as namespace, where velero is installed!
+#### NOTE: Velero-backup-notification namespace HAS to be same as velero namespace!!

 ```bash
 helm upgrade --install \